Find Trade Colleges

 • Medical Massage Therapist

-In 2016, there was an estimated number of 160,300 jobs in the United States for Massage Therapist.
+There were about 160,300 jobs for Massage Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 26.3% which is above the national average.
 The Bureau of Labor Statistics predicts 42,100 new jobs for Massage Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 22,600 job openings in this field each year.
+The BLS estimates 22,600 yearly job openings in this field.

 undefined